arnenoori/gto-poker-bot/report/481_report.md

 The main components of the Operational Framework are:

-1. Game State Interpretation: The framework uses the GPT-V model to interpret the game state from screenshots of the poker platform.
+1. **Game State Interpretation**: The framework uses the GPT-V model to interpret the game state from screenshots of the poker platform.
 It processes the visual information to extract relevant features such as the community cards, the agent's private cards, the pot size, and the opponents' actions.

-2. Action Execution: Based on the decisions made by the agents, the framework simulates the appropriate actions (fold, call, raise) by sending commands to the poker platform through web browser automation techniques (e.g., Selenium, Puppeteer).
+2. **Action Execution**: Based on the decisions made by the agents, the framework simulates the appropriate actions (fold, call, raise) by sending commands to the poker platform through web browser automation techniques (e.g., Selenium, Puppeteer).

-3. Agent Integration: The framework allows for seamless integration of different agent implementations, such as the Fixed Strategy Agent and the DQN Agent.
+3. **Agent Integration**: The framework allows for seamless integration of different agent implementations, such as the Fixed Strategy Agent and the DQN Agent.
 It provides a unified interface for the agents to receive game state information and return their chosen actions.

 The Operational Framework's implementation is contained in the `play.py` file, which includes functions for game state interpretation, action execution, and agent integration.